klaytn/klaytn-docs/docs/klaytn/design/governance.md

 1. The financial commission, which votes on Klaytn’s financial issues and is composed of the finance commission members, can introduce a new proposal.
 2. A proposal passed by the House of Representatives, a system that evaluates different proposals through the votes of all users, is automatically introduced as a new proposal.

-The KIR’s final spending proposal will be determined through the votes of the Klaytn Financial Commision members.
+The KIR’s final spending proposal will be determined through the votes of the Klaytn Financial Commission members.
 The goal is to automatically implement approved proposals on-chain as soon as it is passed, but in the early days following Klaytn’s launch, this process may be handled manually.

 ## Duties and Rights of the Governing Body